 Mark Webb, Senior Vice President of Corporate Affairs and Chief Legal Officer, Dominion Resources, the Lead Patron for the evening, welcomed Krista Tippett to Richmond.

-Krista Tippett took the stage to address The Forum for the part one of the program.
+Krista Tippett took the stage to address The Forum for part one of the program.
 Dr. Victoria B. Saunders of Chrysalis Institute moderated the question and answer portion in part two.

 Krista Tippett on engaging in civil dialogue

-Krista Tippett Speaker Bio
+About Krista Tippett

 Krista Tippett is a Peabody Award-winning broadcaster and New York Times bestselling author.
 In 2014, she was awarded the National Humanities Medal at the White House for “thoughtfully delving into the mysteries of human existence.”
 Presenting the honor, President Obama said, “On the air and in print, Ms. Tippett avoids easy answers, embracing complexity and inviting people of every background to join her conversation about faith, ethics, and moral wisdom.”